 Each month, you get 4-6 science-based projects along with a 12-page magazine that explains all.
 Boxes are typically themed and age-appropriate, so they’re immediately exciting for your kid to look through.
 The magazine contains other activities as well as puzzles, and a section for parents to look over.
 One month, you can be constructing a robot while another time you can be learning about safari habitats.

-Kits are a little more arts and crafts based than some other science projects here, but they ensure a well-rounded education for your youngster.
+Kits are a little more arts-and-crafts-based than some other science projects here, but they ensure a well-rounded education for your youngster.
+Monthly subscriptions start at $24.95 per box, and you’ll have the option to sign up for either the Junior Box (for ages three to five) or the Discovery Box (for kids over five years old).

 Is your child fascinated by all things electronic?
 Buy them the Creation Crate and they can soon learn even more about how to take things apart, and how to put them together properly.
 Each project uses a mixture of engineering and electronic skills to teach kids how to make everything from a mood lamp to a memory game to even an ultrasonic sensor.

-It’s the perfect scheme for sparking your child’s natural interest in how electrical based objects work.
-For $14.99 per month, you can subscribe to the Junior Engineering box which has simple materials for building structures and mechanisms, while teaching everything you need to know about energy and forces.
+Starting at $12.99 per course, you can subscribe to the Junior Engineering course kit, which has simple materials for building structures and mechanisms, while teaching everything you need to know about energy and forces.

-Alternatively, for $29.99 per month, you can subscribe to the Electronics and Coding kit which teaches how to build electronics from scratch before programming them to make them functional.
-Each month, the challenge gets progressively a little trickier with kids building upon their previously learned knowledge.
+Alternatively, starting at just $29.99 per month, you can sign up for one of the standard course kits which teaches how to build electronics from scratch before programming them to make them functional.
+The other boxes get progressively more challenging, with kids building upon their previously learned knowledge.